 Are you confused between income tax deduction, exemption and rebate?
-These terms are used to describe different benefits that a tax payer or assessee gets in IT Act.
+These terms are used to describe different benefits that a tax payer or assessee gets under Income Tax Act 1961.
 Let use try to understand the difference between deduction, exemption and rebate.

-- What is Basic Exemption in IT Act
+- What is Basic Exemption in Income Tax Act 1961

 - HRA Exemption On You Salary